MicrosoftDocs/windows-dev-docs/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

 To follow this walkthrough, you must first have a C++/WinRT Windows Runtime component (WRC) from which to generate the C# projection assembly.

-This walkthrough uses the **SimpleMathComponent** WRC from the [C#/WinRT projection sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/NetProjectionSample) on GitHub, which you already downloaded or cloned. **SimpleMathComponent** was created from the **Windows Runtime Component (C++/WinRT)** Visual Studio project template (which comes with the [C++/WinRT VSIX extension](../cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package)).
+This walkthrough uses the **SimpleMathComponent** WRC from the [C#/WinRT projection sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/NetProjectionSample) on GitHub, which you already downloaded or cloned. **SimpleMathComponent** was created from the **Windows Runtime Component (C++/WinRT)** Visual Studio project template (which comes with Visual Studio 2022, or with the [C++/WinRT VSIX extension](../cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt-xaml-the-vsix-extension-and-the-nuget-package)).

 To open the **SimpleMathComponent** project in Visual Studio, open the `\CsWinRT\src\Samples\NetProjectionSample\CppWinRTComponentProjectionSample.sln` file, which you'll find in your download or clone of the repo.